WenzyWong/CUT-RUN-pipeline/README.md

 > In `rule bt2_mapping`, using `--very-sensitive`, `--no-mixed`, and `--no-discordant` parameters is due to protocol from [CUT&Tag Data Processing and Analysis Tutorial](https://www.protocols.io/view/cut-amp-tag-data-processing-and-analysis-tutorial-e6nvw93x7gmk/v1?step=9).
 These parameters would remove background noise as much as possible, thus might generating relatively lower peaks than default `bowtie2` parameters.

 > [!TIP]
-> In `rule bam_to_bw_rpgc`, choosing RPGC as the normalization method used in `bamCoverage` is because:
+> * In `rule bam_to_bw_rpgc`, choosing RPGC as the normalization method used in `bamCoverage` is because:
-> * RPGC normalizes data to a 1x genome coverage, which is important for comparing signal intensities between different samples, especially when sequencing depths vary.
+> * * RPGC normalizes data to a 1x genome coverage, which is important for comparing signal intensities between different samples, especially when sequencing depths vary.
-> * CUT&RUN generates relatively low background noise.
+> * * CUT&RUN generates relatively low background noise.
 It is primarily enriched at true binding sites.

-> [!TIP]
-> In `rule bam_to_bw_rpgc`, setting `--binSize` to 500 is due to relatively large domians of histone modifications.
+> * In `rule bam_to_bw_rpgc`, setting `--binSize` to 500 is due to relatively large domians of histone modifications.
 Suitable `binSize` can range from 200 to 1000, according to the researchers' interests.

-> [!TIP]
-> Choosing `macs3` instead of `seacr` to call peaks is due to the reliability of the former method.
+> * Choosing `macs3` instead of `seacr` to call peaks is due to the reliability of the former method.
 The `--broad` and `--broad-cutoff 0.1` parameters are requisite for histone modification peak calling.

 After the pipeline is finished, run `single_command.sh` by